Counties Hear Concerns On Short-Term Rentals

 Hospital District Reduces Tax Rate on Bonds

 Tahoe Forest Health System has refinanced a portion of the district’s General Obligation bonds, reducing taxes to local property owners.
 In 2006, the community passed the district’s Measure C bonds by a 72% supermajority vote in the amount of $98.5 million.
 The district had refinanced other portions of the bonds in 2015/2016.
-With the recent refinancing, the district has been has achieved a total savings and reduction in property taxes to taxpayers of $20,393,113 over the remaining life of the bonds.
+With the recent refinancing, the district has achieved a total savings and reduction in property taxes to taxpayers of $20,393,113 over the remaining life of the bonds.

 Among other benefits, the GO bond funds have supported the construction of the Gene Upshaw Memorial Tahoe Forest Cancer Center, renovation and improvements to the emergency department and skilled nursing facility, central plant upgrades, and improvements in radiology equipment.